-At this first-of-its-kind “hybrid” solar facility in the world, we’ve teamed up Florida’s sunshine with affordable, American-produced natural gas to deliver reliable electricity to you around the clock.
+At this first-of-its-kind “hybrid” solar facility in the world, which opened in 2010, we’ve teamed up Florida’s sunshine with affordable, American-produced natural gas.
+Together, they can deliver reliable electricity to you around the clock.
 When the sun is shining, we use more than 190,000 mirrors over roughly 500 acres to harness Florida’s sunshine.
 The sun’s rays heat fluid-filled tubes, producing steam, which generates electricity for your home or business.
 At night or when it’s cloudy, U.S. natural gas steps in to continue producing clean electricity for you as featured in this video from America's Natural Gas Alliance.
-The facility opened in 2010 and can produce enough electricity to power about 11,000 homes.
-It also prevents greenhouse gases from entering the atmosphere every year – the equivalent of removing nearly 13,000 cars from the road.

 This innovative public-private partnership with NASA brings more clean, solar energy to our customers.
 The solar center leverages the expertise of NASA, the first pioneers of solar power use in space, and FPL’s leadership in renewable energy here at home.
 Located at Kennedy Space Center, it uses PV solar panels to convert light into electricity for you.
 Since it began serving our customers in 2010, this center feeds about 18,500 MWh of electricity into our state’s electric grid each year, or enough for more than 1,100 homes.
 Like all of our solar energy centers, it helps us reduce foreign oil use and prevent the emission of about 13,000 metric tons of greenhouse gases each year, which is like removing 2,700 cars from the road.